vboyev-MSFT/defender-docs/defender-endpoint/linux-whatsnew.md

 >
 > If you have any concerns or need assistance during this transition, contact support.

-## Releases for Defender for Endpoint on Mac
+## Releases for Defender for Endpoint on Linux

 ### Nov-2024 Build: 101.24092.0002 | Release version: 30.124092.0002.0